Height and Weight Air Force Requirements: What You Need to Know

 • Professional military education courses

-• Tuition assistance for college classes
+• Tuition assistance for higher education

 • Opportunities for advanced degrees